studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

 ## Listening

 The number of persons affected by hearing impairment within an age group increases almost exponentially with age.
-<<fig:increase-hearing-impairements-with-age>> shows as an example the evaluation of a statistic from Holland [@sandini:1996].
+<<fig:increase-hearing-impairements-with-age>> shows as an example the evaluation of a statistic is from Holland [@sandini:1996].

 The hearing threshold for pure tones in the upper auditory range (e.g., $8\;\sf{kHz}$) regularly increases in adult humans at a rate of about $1\;\sf{dB}$ per year of age.
 Low tones (e.g., $1\;\sf{kHz}$) are much less affected.